Young people in Whitehorse can access the following services and programs.

 The members of WYRC are given an opportunity to further develop their skills and experience in areas such as leadership, consultation, advocacy, public speaking and community participation.

 Recruitment for positions within the committee will take place from early December through to early February.
-If you are interested you can contact Jacqueline Piper on 9898 9340 or email@example.com to arrange an interview timF.
+If you are interested you can contact Jacqueline Piper on 9898 9340 or firstname.lastname@example.org to arrange an interview time.

 Whitehorse Youth Services is calling for young people (12-25) who have an interest in Event Management in the areas of Music, Arts and Culture.